EHT opens season with dominant win over Lower

 The Egg Harbor Township High School boys basketball team opened its season with a 76-47 win over Lower Cape May Regional on Friday.

-Carlos Lopez scored a game-high 31 points and made four three pointers for the Eagles (1-0).
+Carlos Lopez scored a game-high 31 points and made four three pointers for the Eagles (1-0), ranked No. 3 in The Press Elite 11.
 DJ Germann scored 16 points.
 Isaiah Glenn scored 11.
 Anthony Colon (eight), Jay-Nelly Reyes (six), Ruben Rodriguez (two), Peyton Smith (one) and Aaron Bullock (one) also scored for EHT.

 Archie Lawler scored a team-leading 21 for the Caper Tigers (0-1).
 Jacob Bey added 13 points.
 Macky Bonner (six), Mike Cronin (five) and Kamauri Wright (two) also scored for Lower.